 The medications prescribed to you by your doctor are supposed to help improve your condition.
 However, what if their side effects are affecting your vision?
 You should see your doctor as soon as possible.
 Still, it’s important for patients to at least have an idea of how certain medications can affect their vision.

-Knowing the Risks When prescribing medication, your doctor will weigh the benefits and the potential side effects.
-However, certain conditions like diabetes and a history of eye conditions can potentially aggravate the side effects or increase your risk for those same conditions.
+When prescribing medication, your doctor will weigh the benefits and the potential side effects.
+However, certain conditions such as diabetes and a history of eye conditions can potentially aggravate the side effects or increase your risk for those same conditions.
 That’s why you should inform your doctor about any health condition you may have before they give you a prescription.

-Insight Vision Center Optometry offers a wide range of professional eye care services, including vision therapy and scleral lenses.
-To schedule an appointment with one of our optometrists, you can call us at (714) 486-3315, or fill out our form here.
+Insight Vision Center offers a wide range of professional eye care services, including vision therapy and scleral lenses.
+To schedule an appointment with one of our optometrists, you can call us at (714) 486-3315 or leave us a message here.
 We serve homeowners in Costa Mesa and Newport Beach, CA, as well as the surrounding communities.